Cash App scams header image

 To start using Cash App, all you need to do is set up a free account.
 You can sign up using your email address or phone number.
 Right away, it requires you to connect your bank account using a debit card.
 You then set up a unique username called a $Cashtag.
 You can even order a real plastic card to go with your account.

-Types of Cash App scams
+11 types of Cash App scams to watch out for

 There are dozens of Cash App scams.
 Some of these include the Cash App Bitcoin scam refund, the Cash App scam on Facebook, and Instagram Cash App scams.
 The 8 most popular Cash App scams are detailed below.